 However you choose to word your CTA, include a sense of urgency.
 Don’t give your recipient the option to think about it over time.

-6. Personalize Your Direct Mail with Variable Data Printing
+6. Personalize Your Clever Direct Mail Campaigns with Variable Data Printing

 The results are abundant when it comes to personalization.
 Almost 90% of US marketers saw quantitative improvements because of personalization.
 And more than half of them reported at least a 10% increase in business.